‘The Bachelor’ 2017 Spoilers For Episode 3: Five Women Go Home And The Villain Stirs Up Trouble In A Whipped Cream Bikini

 — The Bachelor (@BachelorABC) January 14, 2017

-There will be a one-on-one date between Nick and Vanessa Grimaldi in episode three of The Bachelor, and they take a zero gravity plane ride.
+There will be a one-on-one date between Nick and Vanessa Grimaldi in Episode 3 of The Bachelor, and they take a zero gravity plane ride.
 Other than the air sickness that Vanessa experiences, things seem to go well on this date and she gets a rose at the end.

 A second group date will have Nick training on a track and field course with Brittany, Sarah, Jaimi, Dominique, Astrid, Alexis, and Rachel.
 While Astrid ends up winning the events, it is Rachel who receives the group date rose.